MCP HubMCP Hub

 Configuration Settings

-The configuration file includes three main sections: security, shells, and ssh.
+The config file includes three main sections: security, shells, and ssh.

 Security Settings